annabarh/azure-docs/articles/active-directory/active-directory-configurable-token-lifetimes.md

 ### Refresh tokens
 When a client acquires an access token to access a protected resource, the client receives both a refresh token and an access token.
 The refresh token is used to obtain new access/refresh token pairs when the current access token expires.
 A refresh token is bound to a combination of user and client.
 A refresh token can be revoked, and the token's validity is checked every time the token is used.

 It's important to make a distinction between confidential clients and public clients.
-For more information about different types of clients, see [RFC 6749](https://tools.ietf.org/html/rfc6749#section-2.1).
+For more information about different types of 9clients, see [RFC 6749](https://tools.ietf.org/html/rfc6749#section-2.1).

 #### Token lifetimes with confidential client refresh tokens
 Confidential clients are applications that can securely store a client password (secret).
 They can prove that requests are coming from the client application and not from a malicious actor.
 For example, a web app is a confidential client because it can store a client secret on the web server.
 It is not exposed.
 Because these flows are more secure, the default lifetimes of refresh tokens issued to these flows is `until-revoked`, cannot be changed by using policy, and will not be revoked on voluntary password resets.